 random wave diffusers - random wave reflectors - overhead reflectors - overhead diffusers - stage acoustics - acoustic design for music rehearsal rooms for orchestras - large music ensemble rooms - sound reverberation - room acoustics

-You should favour relatively dense and stiff materials to ensure that sound hitting the reflector is not absorbed, especially at the lower frequencies due to the resonance of the reflectors.
+You should favour relatively dense and stiff materials to ensure that sound hitting the reflector is not absorbed, especially at the lower frequencies due to the resonance of the reflectors (you can read Solid free hanging panels can absorb sound if you want to know how this is possible).

 Examples of materials are: